Make a Third-Party Claim to Controlled Goods CPR 85.4

-To enforce a debt upon person 'A', - the bailiff cannot lawfully take the goods of person 'B'.
+To enforce a debt against individual 'A', the bailiff is not legally permitted to take the goods of individual 'B'.

 Procedure

-If your goods have been taken into control, or your commercial premises secured for a debt owed by someone else, make a third party claim:
+If your possessions have been removed, or your business premises secured for a debt owed by another, make a third-party claim to controlled goods:

-Gather evidence proving ownership of the goods, or in the case of a secured commercial premises, a copy of the lease
+Collect evidence demonstrating ownership of the goods or, in the case of a secured commercial premises, obtain a copy of the lease.

-Give copies to the bailiff company and ask for your goods or vehicle to be released
+Provide copies of this evidence to the bailiff company and request the release of your goods or vehicle.

-Allow a total of 10 clear days (it's the law)
+Allow a total of 10 clear days, as required by law.

-The court orders the release of your goods or commercial premises
+The court issues an order for the release of your goods or commercial premises.

-Attend a further hearing to decide your costs and your claim for damages
+Attend a further hearing to determine your costs and your claim for damages.

 Taking control of goods can mean:

-clamping a vehicle on your property (but not on someone else's property) in England and Wales
+Clamping a vehicle on your premises (excluding someone else's property) in England and Wales

-Opening and re-securing a commercial premises containing the debtor's goods
+Entering and securing a commercial premises containing the debtor's goods

 Clamping a vehicle on a highway in England or Wales

-Removing the goods or towing away the vehicle from a highway or your property (but not on someone else's property) in England and Wales
+Removing goods or towing a vehicle from a public road or your premises (excluding someone else's property) in England and Wales

 The Law: